A family of finite element Stokes complexes in three dimensions: Concluding remarks

 \section{Concluding remarks}

 In this paper we constructed 3D finite element Stokes complexes on tetrahedral meshes.
-Generalizing the modified Bernardi-Raugel bubbles in \cite{guzman2018inf} to an arbitrary order and utilizing the Poincar\'e operators for the de~Rham complexes, we obtain simple finite element spaces with canonical degrees of freedom.
-The newly obtained finite elements allow further applications in mass-conservative approximation of fluid mechanics, and higher-order models in continuum mechanics and electromagnetism.
+Generalizing the modified Bernardi-Raugel bubbles in \cite{guzman2018inf} to an arbitrary order and utilizing the Poincar\'e operators for the de~Rham complexes, we obtain simple finite element spaces with canonical DOFs.
+The newly obtained finite elements allow further applications in mass-conservative approximation of fluid mechanics and high order models in continuum mechanics and electromagnetism.

-Thanks to the de~Rham complexes, one may further investigate robust solvers in the framework of subspace correction \cite{lee2007robust, schoeberlthesis}.
-These results also show promising directions for elasticity as in \cite{burman2020application,gopalakrishnan2012second}.
+Since the entire discrete de~Rham complexes are obtained, one may further investigate robust solvers in the framework of subspace correction \cite{lee2007robust, schoeberlthesis}.
+These results also show promising directions for elasticity as in \cite{burman2020application,christiansen2020discrete,gopalakrishnan2012second}.